This is “Race Central” for Pack 214’s Pinewood Derby and it is one of the most popular Pack events.

 - Cars for siblings and relatives and be purchased for $5 from the Pack Committee.

-- Scouts will first race against their Rank.
+- Rank Class – Scouts will first race against their Rank.
 The first and second place cars in each Rank are eligible to move on to the Finals.
-Winners from this race will receive a trophy.
+Winners from this Rank Class race will receive a trophy.

-- An Open Class race for siblings and other relatives will be held after the Rank races.
+- Open Class – A race open to siblings and other relatives that will be held after the Rank Class races.
 Winners from this race will receive a trophy or ribbon.
 They do not move on to the Finals.

-- The Cub Scout must enter his own car.
-This means that the Cub Scout must be present at Inspection and Registration to enter his car into the competition.
+- The Cub Scout must enter their own car.
+This means that the Cub Scout must be present at Inspection and Registration to enter their car into the Pinewood Derby.

-- Construction of all entries must have begun after the prior year’s Pinewood Derby Race.
+- Construction of all entries in the Rank Class and Open Class must have begun after the prior year’s Pinewood Derby.